 This focused remedial investigation (RI) report has been prepared by Barr Engineering Co.
 (Barr) on behalf of the Minnesota Pollution Control Agency’s (MPCA) Closed Landfill Program (CLP).
 This report provides a summary of investigation findings and results at the Freeway Dump and Freeway Landfill (the Site) located in Burnsville, Dakota County, Minnesota (Figure 1).

 The purpose of the investigation is to characterize Site conditions in support of future remedial design.
 Improved waste containment or removal of the waste from the Site will be an important component of the future remedial design.
-Therefore, the focus of this RI report is the condition of waste material at the Site and its associated potential receptors and risk pathways.
+Therefore, the focus of this RI report is the condition of waste material at the Site and associated potential receptors and risk pathways.
 In addition to the evaluation of the waste material, cover soil and groundwater investigation activities were conducted and are summarized and discussed in this report.
 Potential risks associated with current or future groundwater conditions is beyond the scope of the focused RI.
-It is assumed that additional groundwater investigation activities will be conducted and will be addressed in a follow-up supplemental RI report.
+If it is determined that it is necessary to conduct additional groundwater investigation, the results would be summarized in a follow-up supplemental RI report.

 The initial phase (Phase A) of the investigation was conducted in the spring of 2018 and generally followed the conceptual Investigation & Sampling Plan, written by MPCA (MPCA, 2017).
 The MPCA plan was informed by findings from previous investigations at both the Freeway Landfill and Freeway Dump and outlined a work scope that included sampling of soil, waste material, and groundwater, as well as screening of landfill gas.
 The results of Phase A were summarized in Phase A Investigation Report (Barr, 2018) and several data gaps were identified in the report.
-Investigation activities were conducted in the spring of 2019 (Phase B) to address these data gaps and included evaluations of waste extent, cover soil, and groundwater.
+Focused RI activities were conducted in the spring of 2019 (Phase B) to address these data gaps and included evaluations of waste extent, cover soil, and groundwater.

 Organization of Report